Dual F-signature of special Cohen-Macaulay modules over cyclic quotient surface singularities: Preliminary

-\begin{rem} In dimension two, it is known that an invariant subring $R$ is of finite representation type, that is, it has only finitely many non-isomorphic indecomposable MCM $R$-modules $\{R,M_1,\cdots,M_{n-1} \}$.
-From Corollary\,\ref{gene-Fsig-cor}, every indecomposable MCM $R$-modules appear in ${}^eM_t$ as a direct summand for sufficiently large $e$.
+\begin{remark} In dimension two, it is known that an invariant subring $R$ is of finite representation type, that is, it has only finitely many non-isomorphic indecomposable MCM $R$-modules $\{R,M_1,\cdots,M_{n-1} \}$.
+From Corollary~\ref{gene-Fsig-cor}, every indecomposable MCM $R$-module appears in ${}^eM_t$ as a direct summand for sufficiently large $e$.
 Thus, the additive closure $\mathrm{add}_R({}^eM_t)$ coincides with the category of MCM $R$-modules $\mathrm{CM}(R)$.
-So we use several results so-called Auslander-Reiten theory to $\mathrm{add}_R({}^eM_t)$ (see the next subsection). \end{rem}
+So we apply several results in Auslander-Reiten theory to $\mathrm{add}_R({}^eM_t)$ (see the next subsection). \end{remark}

-One of the aim of this paper is to determine the dual $F$-signature of special CM modules over cyclic quotient surface singularities.
-Thus, in the rest of Section\,\ref{Preliminary} and Section\,\ref{section_DFsig}, we suppose that $G$ is a cyclic group as follows.